reputation-network/rey-docs/docs/contents/reference/projects.rst

 Projects
 ========

-REY's software is splitted across different projects that are available in several Github repositories.
+REY's software is split across different projects that are available in several Github repositories.
 Here's a list of all of them.

 rey-docs